US doctor killed on Everest was climbing tallest peaks

 The circumstances of Yearwood’s death weren’t immediately released.

-The doctor died two years after he survived a devastating earthquake that struck while he and dozens more were attempting to climb the mountain.
+Two years ago, the doctor survived a devastating earthquake that struck while he and dozens more were attempting to climb the mountain.
 Eighteen people were killed, although everyone in Yearwood’s group was safe.

 Yearwood stayed behind after the 2015 quake to help provide medical care for people in the area, according to Patti Cook, administrator at Georgiana Medical Center, where he worked.